July 25, 2025

 - Higher upfront investment

-- May be noisier during heavy rain (though this can be minimized)
+- Can be noisier during heavy rain (easy to mitigate with insulation)

-- Needs proper installation to avoid corrosion or leaks over time
+- Must be installed correctly to avoid corrosion or leaks

 So, Which Roof Lasts the Longest in Florida?